MEMBERSHIP POLICIES AND PROCEDURES

 Launching and Sailing

-8. Sailboard Recommendations: Due to the limited maneuverability of larger boats, sailboards are encouraged to keep clear of larger craft in the Pool Canyon area.
+8. Sailboard Recommendations: Due to the high traffic and limited maneuverability of larger boats, sailboards are encouraged to utilize the South Cove rather than the North Cove and to keep clear of larger boats.

 9. Non-Member Policy: Non-members and non-member boats shall not be allowed on AYC grounds, nor allowed to use AYC launching or mooring facilities, except for regattas, guests accompanied by a member, guests renting cabins, and property owners who have water access rights.